khaledm356/ListingCountries/README.md

 - **Description**: A function to call when the value of the input field changes.
 It receives an event object as a parameter.

 ---

-You can copy this content into a new `README.md` file in the same directory as your `Input` component.
-Adjust the paths and filenames as necessary.

 ## Getting Started